 “Not while I’m hanging out with you guys.
 People will get the wrong idea.
 It’s ‘you’re my lover and my best friend.’”

-“I know that,” Jace smiles and broke out singing,
+“I know that,” Jace smiles and breaks out singing,

 “You’re in my heart, you’re in my soul